Achievable logoAchievable logo

 Pheromone mechanism of action

 • Detection: In many species, pheromones are detected by the olfactory system, often through a specialized structure called the vomeronasal organ (VNO) in the nasal cavity.
-Signals from the VNO travel to the accessory olfactory bulb, which then relays information to brain regions controlling behavior.
+Signals from the VNO travel to the accessory olfactory bulb, which then relays information to brain regions that control behavior.

 • In humans: The presence and functionality of a VNO remain debated.
-Evidence suggests that pheromones may subtly influence subconscious behaviors (e.g., mood or attraction), possibly via the regular olfactory system rather than a separate structure.
+Evidence suggests pheromones may subtly influence subconscious behaviors (e.g., mood or attraction), possibly through the regular olfactory system rather than a separate structure.

 Types of pheromones